 Update: Internet restrictions continue in #Chad with #WhatsApp messenger restricted for the ninth consecutive day impacting day-to-day life, trade and access to knowledge; report updated with context and background; incident ongoing 📉 #Tchad

-500 Internet performance metrics collected from an initial 10 observation points and a wider set of analytics data confirm that WhatsApp frontend, backend and CDN servers were restricted in Chad.
-Facebook, Instagram, YouTube and Twitter remain available.
-Findings are consistent with previous restrictions in Chad and there is no indication of a technical fault.
+500 Internet performance metrics collected from an initial 10 observation points and a wider set of analytics data confirm on 22 July 2020 that WhatsApp frontend, backend and CDN servers were restricted in Chad.
+Facebook, Instagram, YouTube and Twitter remained available.
+Findings are consistent with previous internet restrictions documented in Chad and there is no indication of a technical fault.

-Affected users are able to regain access via VPN services which circumvent internet censorship by tunnelling to other countries.
+Affected users are able to regain access via VPN services which circumvent internet censorship by tunnelling network traffic to other countries.

 Background: Chad’s 2018/2019 extended social media blackout